Skip to content

 Opinion article details REPAIR Act and its benefits for small business

 What it means: Manufacturers are limiting access to necessary data and parts for autobody shops, equipment repair shops, and small businesses.
-An opinion article offers insight into the challenges small businesses face and how passing the REPAIR Act removes the barriers stopping small businesses from serving our communities.
+An opinion article offers insight into how passing the REPAIR Act removes the barriers stopping small businesses from serving our communities.

-Our take: Passing the REPAIR Act will let consumers choose small businesses for vehicle, electronics, and system repairs, keeping more money in local communities, while lowering costs, repair wait times, and distance consumers need to travel for repairs.
+Our take: Passing the REPAIR Act will let consumers choose small businesses for vehicle, electronic, and system repairs.
+This will keep more money in local communities while lowering costs, repair wait times, and distance consumers need to travel for repairs.

 Take Action: Support the REPAIR Act to help keep vehicle repairs local!